Tough (Kellie Pickler song)

-"Tough" is a song written by Leslie Satcher, recorded by American country music artist Kellie Pickler.
-It was released on June 13, 2011 as the lead-off single to her third studio album 100 Proof.
+"Tough" is a song written by Leslie Satcher and recorded by American country music artist Kellie Pickler.
+It was released on June 13, 2011, as the lead single to her third studio album, 100 Proof.

 Content

 "Tough" is an up-tempo country song, featuring a neo-traditional production with fiddle, spoons, and steel guitar.
 The song's female narrator expresses that while she is just a regular girl ("I wanted lace / I wanted pearls / To be a princess like the other girls"), she was able to overcome challenges in her life by staying "tough" ("Tough / I ain’t never been nothing but tough / All my edges have always been rough").

 In an interview with The Boot, Pickler raved about the song: "I've never been more excited about even just a single that we're releasing to radio.
 I think it's gonna be the best one that we've given radio.
 It's country.
 It's got a little bluegrass, it's got some fiddle, it's got some steel and it's got some spoons.
 It's got kind of a dirty hillbilly [sound], but it's still commercial enough, I think, for country radio."